storybookjs/shout-out-kit/README.md

-# Shout-out Generator
+# Shout-out Generator Kit

-An image generation API to recognize Storybook Contributors.
+A shout-out image generation API template.

 It generates an image with a thank your message and a contour background.
 Each contour is unique and derived from the username.